 Viewing $5.20 per 15 minutes

-If access charges apply they will be invoiced separately after application processing.
+Access charges (if applicable) will be invoiced separately after application processing.

 - Cheque/Money Order: Payable to ‘Wimmera Health Care Group’

 - Credit card: In person to Enquiries Desk or phone 5381 9209